bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 tc.read()
 ```

-We can organize items in to nested containers.
+We can organize items into nested containers.

 ```{code-cell} ipython3
 c.create_container('x')